jpklock2/semantic-segmentation/README.md

 Position Estimation Experiment:

-To replicate the paper experiments, for the Brazilian datast simply run:
+To replicate the paper experiments for the Brazilian datast, whitout the Masseli with CNNs comparison, set the *runComparison* flag in line 8 to 0 and run:

 `PositionEstimation\BR_experiment.m`

+To run experiments for the Masseli comparison, run with *runComparison = 1*.

 And for the Sweeden dataset, run: